rhysd/hgrep/README.md

 At first, there was `bat` printer only.
 And then `syntect` printer was implemented for better performance and optimized layout.

-#### Pros of each printers
+#### Pros of each printer

 - `bat` printer
   - Implementation is battle-tested.
 It is already used by many users on many platforms and terminals
   - The behavior is compatible with `bat` command.
 Its output layout is the same as `bat` command.
 It can load bat's assets cache
 - `syntect` printer
   - Performance is much better.
-2x to 4x faster (more match results gets better performance)
+2x to 4x faster (more match results get better performance)
   - Output layout is optimized for our use cases.
-For example, a line number at match is highlighted in different color
+For example, a line number at a match is highlighted in a different color
   - Painting background color (`--background`) is supported.
 This is useful when your favorite theme does not fit to your terminal's background color
   - Detection for terminal color support is better.
 It automatically changes the default theme to 'ansi' when the terminal only supports 16 colors

-Currently `bat` is the default painter (unless `bat-printer` feature is disabled) because the implementation is not mature yet.
+Currently, `bat` is the default painter (unless `bat-printer` feature is disabled) because the implementation is not mature yet.
 But in 0.2 release, changing the default painter to `syntect` is planned.

 #### Why performance of `syntect` printer is better?

-Syntax highlighting is very CPU heavy task.
+Syntax highlighting is very CPU-heavy task.
 Many regular expression matchings happen at each line.
 For accurate syntax highlighting, a highlighter needs to parse the syntax at the beginning of the file.
-It means that printing a match at the last line of file is much heavier task than printing a match of the first line of the file.
+It means that printing a match at the last line of a file is a much heavier task than printing a match of the first line of the file.

 Since `syntect` printer is designed for calculating syntax highlights per file in parallel, its performance is much better.
 It's
 2x~4x faster than `bat` printer in some experiments.
-More match results gets better performance.
+More match results get better performance.

 In contrast, bat is not designed for multi-threads.
 It's not possible to share `bat::PrettyPrinter` instance among threads.
 It means that printing match results including syntax highlighting must be done in a single thread.